robmclarty/cred/docs/permissions.md

 this user can specifically read and write profile data, send messages, and upload and download files.
 This extra detail can be used to control permissions differently.
-So, for example, a user could be assigned permission to read profiles, but not write them, while also being able to download files as, but perhaps not have the ability to upload them (and change the data).
+So, for example, a user could be assigned permission to read profiles, but not write them, while also being able to download files, but perhaps not have the ability to upload them (and change the data).
 The possibilities are up to you.
 The system if very flexible.

 **NOTE**: The only caveat is that the resource server must enforce the actions that you define.
 Any list of actions can be associated with an app,  but it is up to the resource server to do something about it.

+For example, you might want to use `cred.requirePermission()` as an Express middleware to require the presence of a certain permissible action on an endpoint in your app (see the [Cred API](./api.md) for more details).
+But this isn't the only way you could use these values.
+You could write your own custom logic for determining if a user's token has authorized permissions your app requires.
+It doesn't necessarily have to be an Express app.
+It doesn't have to even be Javascript!